selcuksarikoz/git-orbit/README.md

 ## Feedback & Support

+I’d love to hear your feedback!
 Found a bug or have a suggestion?
 Please open an issue on our [GitHub Repository](https://github.com/selcuksarikoz/git-orbit).

 ---

-**Enjoying GitOrbit?** Leave a rating on the Marketplace!
+**Enjoying GitOrbit?** Leave a rating on the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=selcuksarikoz.gitorbit)!